ibm-cloud-docs/vpc/vpc-endpoints.md

 ## Service endpoints
 {: #cloud-service-endpoints}

 Use service endpoints to securely connect to {{site.data.keyword.cloud_notm}} services over the {{site.data.keyword.cloud_notm}} private network.
 These endpoints are available through DNS (Domain Name System) names in the `cloud.ibm.com` domain and resolve to `166.8.x.x` addresses.

 Traffic to and from service endpoints are subject to ACL and security group rules.
 This means that these mechanisms can be used in cases where you want to limit what virtual server instances use a particular service endpoint.

-Service endpoints must be enabled in your account before they can be accessed.
-For instructions, see [Enabling service endpoints](/docs/account?topic=account-vrf-service-endpoint#service-endpoint).
+VPCs are automatically able to reach service endpoints.
 For more information about service endpoints, see [Services that support service endpoints](/docs/account?topic=account-vrf-service-endpoint#use-service-endpoint).
 After you provision a service as a private endpoint, ping the endpoint from your virtual server instance to verify that the endpoint is reachable.

 You can also use VPN for VPC to access service endpoints.
 For more information, see [Access service endpoints through VPN](/docs/vpc?topic=vpc-using-vpn).